GoldZiege/battleship/README.md

     - That way the user can individually set their difficulty at their discretion

 ## Data Model
-As my model I decided to make a functional base program.
-The game board is saved as a list of lists in a global variable and in that way it is passed between the different functions.
+As my model, I decided to make a functional base program.
+The game board is saved as a list of lists in a global variable and in that way, it is passed between the different functions.
+There are two copies of the game board variable.
+One is the board as shown to the player and the other one is used to save the ships' positions.
+The Data flows from the create_battlefield function where the battlefield list and its copy are filled with content to the set_ship function where the ships are set on the battlefield_copy.
+Afterwards, the variables are used by the player_turn function which allows the user to take action and attack different spots on the battlefield list.

 ## Testing